-I was one of those young girls who was put on the pill at 17 to help manage my periods.
+I was one of those young girls who was put on the pill at seventeen to help manage my periods.
 It wasn’t until I decided to come off the pill that my real health issues started to arise.
 At the age of 25 I started to feel very unwell around the time of my period.
 My symptoms included nausea, dizziness, extreme fatigue and brain fog.
 It took several trips to the doctor (around four years to be precise) when finally their discovered I had a polyp.
 It was during the procedure to remove my polyp they discovered I also had Endometriosis (Endo for short).

 Endo what?
 Was my immediate thought having never heard of it.
 I wasn’t provided with any information about what it was either.
 Instead, I was sent on my way with the notion that I was fixed as my polyp had been removed.
 Sadly I wasn’t “fixed” and my Endo symptoms soon worsened with frequent trips to A&E becoming all too common.
 The pain it causes is indescribable; alongside all the other symptoms including, nausea, vomiting, extreme fatigue, brain fog, passing out, constipation, diarrhoea, urine track infections, problems with kidneys, nerve damage and infertility.
 The list goes on and on……

 Unfortunately, after diagnosis I failed to take time out to take stock of what this condition was and it’s impact on my physical and mental health.
 I also didn’t reach out for support because I didn’t grasp the sheer impact it could have on me.
 As the doctors hadn’t placed much importance in explaining the condition to me, I didn’t think much of it.
 However, the negative mental impact of endometriosis was huge.